khofstadter/bcmi.khofstadter.com/README.md

 This github repository is setup to archive my PhD work titled 'Brain Computer Music Interfacing with Meditation'.
 The website [https://bcmi.khofstadter.info](https://bcmi.khofstadter.info) is an archive of the main outcomes.
 This README.md file is the more detailed log, that keeps me focused.

 The main contributor to this research is [Fredik Olofsson](https://github.com/redFrik).
-He does magic with the machines.

 ## todo:

 ### Aphorisms project
 - 3D sound
 	- decide on how to spatialise e.g. ambisonic;
 	- test 2D slider?
 - sound texture:
 	- organise assets;
 	- make short excerpts;
 		- voice;
 		- instrument;
 - todo: check Bus/Grouping related tutorial to have control over modules e.g. delay;
 - connect BCMI
 - perhaps a GUI for the whole projects (BCMI control + mixer type + 2D slider);
 - how to control all output with one MOTU knob?
 - do we need a better 15V power supply?